Feedback

 Willy Tarreau most probably knew that, in 2016, Intel was the main contributor of the Linux kernel.

-4. Why Willy Tarreau, author of the very slow and unsafe HAProxy, felt the need to make such an outrageous lie to merely publicly tarnish the unrelated but very fast and safe G-WAN remains an open question (cui bono?)... but as his above photo shows, after getting an academic degree, he became an independant consultant, and is a well-promoted conference speaker by a well-funded media ecosystem including Youtube publishing dozens of his videos.
+4. Why Willy Tarreau, author of the very slow and unsafe HAProxy, felt the need to make such an outrageous lie to merely publicly tarnish the unrelated but very fast and safe G-WAN remains an open question (cui bono?)... but he is a well-promoted conference speaker by a well-funded media ecosystem including Youtube publishing dozens of his videos.

 Someone has to pay for all that circus.
 And this someone certainly wants a return on investment.
-So, instead of being censored like many others, Willy Tarreau, despite his disastrous skills, is promoted by the GAFAM... the ones that have censored RA, G-WAN and SLIMalloc.
+So, instead of being censored like many others, Willy Tarreau, despite his disastrous skills, is promoted by the ones that have censored Remote-Anything (1998), G-WAN (2009), Global-WAN (2010) and SLIMalloc II (2023).

 These contents, which are denigration campaigns under the disguise of legitimate blogs, are then indexed by search engines (owned by the GAFAM).
 Their goal since 2009 is to hit G-WAN revenues, by (a) someone pretending to bring better information, and (b) abusing anyone not having the time (and/or the skills) to spot the lies.